-In this section, we will provide you an overview of various services Google provided to you, including Google Workspace Core Services, embedded features, Additional Services, organization managed Google Account, and technical support services.
+In this section, we will provide you an overview of various services Google provided to you, including Google Workspace for Education Core Services, embedded features, Additional Services, organization managed Google Account, and technical support services.

-- Google Workspace Core Services: services listed and described in the services summary - Google Workspace Core Services embedded features: embedded in Google Workspace Core Services and are automatically available for all Google Workspace users - Feedback: suggested spelling & grammar corrections feedback and in-product feedback are subject to Google Privacy Policy - Additional Services: not sold as part of the Google Workspace offering, and may be any Google service that can be used with an organization managed Google Account.
-A non-exhaustive list of Additional Google Services is provided here - Organization managed Google Account: an organization managed Google Account is needed for your use of Google Workspace (separate from personal Google Account) and is managed by an administrator - Technical support srvices: Google Workspace admins can contact Google to get technical support services via phone, email, or chat
+- Google Workspace for Education Core Services: services listed and described in the services summary - Google Workspace for Education Core Services Embedded Features: embedded in Google Workspace for Education Core Services and are available for all Google Workspace for Education users - Feedback: suggested spelling & grammar corrections feedback and in-product feedback are subject to Google Privacy Policy - Additional Services: not part of the Google Workspace for Education offering, and may be any Google service that can be used with an organization managed Google Account.
+A non-exhaustive list of Additional Google services is provided here - Organization managed Google Account: an organization managed Google Account is needed for your use of Google Workspace for Education (separate from personal Google Account) and is managed by an administrator - Technical Support Services: Google Workspace for Education admins can contact Google to get technical support services via phone, email, or chat

-Google Workspace Core Services
+Google Workspace for Education Core Services

-Google Workspace Core Services are the services listed and described in the services summary of the Google Workspace Terms of Service (for example, Gmail, Docs, Sheets, and Slides).
-These are the services provided to Google Workspace customers under your Google Workspace Agreement.5
+Google Workspace for Education Core Services are the services listed and described in the services summary of the Google Workspace for Education Terms of Service (for example, Classroom, Gmail, Docs, Sheets, and Slides).
+These are the services provided to Google Workspace for Education customers under your Google Workspace for Education agreement.
+Learn more about the Google Workspace for Education Core Services here.

-The Google Workspace Data Processing Amendment (DPA), as applicable6, governs how Google processes Customer Data from the Core Services.
-Customer Data is the data that organizations and their users provide to Google for processing in Google Workspace Core Services, including Customer Personal Data (as defined in the Data Processing Amendment).
+The Google Workspace for Education Data Processing Amendment (DPA), as applicable, governs how Google processes Customer Data from the Core Services.
+Customer Data is the data that organizations and their users provide to Google for processing in Google Workspace for Education Core Services, including Customer Personal Data (as defined in the Data Processing Amendment).
 Customers can opt-in to the DPA in the Google Admin console if you are located outside of Europe and believe it meets your compliance needs.